RamSailopal/fmql-patients-admin/README.md

    Once the CORS plugin is enabled, the dTree chart for the global will appear.

- 6)  Nagivate to the  address:
+ 6)  Once the message **webpack compiled successfully** can be seen on the screen output, nagivate to the  address:

      http://3001-gitpodaddress